mikemadison13/blt-azure-pipelines/README.md

 `composer require mikemadison13/blt-azure-pipelines`

-Initialize the Tugboat integration by calling `recipes:ci:tugboat:init`, which is provided by this plugin:
+Initialize the Azure integration by calling `recipes:ci:azure:init`, which is provided by this plugin:

 `blt recipes:ci:azure:init`